 Megan Casey has been working at JDRF for 13 years and using the Eversense since December of 2018: “I have tried several CGMs, and I feel like I have finally found the CGM that has been just perfect for me and my lifestyle.”

-Diagnosed in 1991, Megan has now lived with Type 1 diabetes for 28 years.
-She also manages her T1D with the help of her Medtronic insulin pump.
+Diagnosed in 1991, Megan has now lived with type 1 diabetes for 28 years.
+She also manages her type 1 diabetes (T1D) with the help of her Medtronic insulin pump.
 A working mom, Megan travels constantly in her career.
-She serves as the National Manager of Program Excellence for JDRF One Walk.
+She serves as the national manager of Program Excellence for JDRF One Walk.
 With those considerations in mind, her experience with Eversense so far has been exceedingly positive.

 “I conduct a lot of meetings and trainings,” Megan says.
 “Before, with my CGMs, they would alert me with a ringtone.
 And when the audio alert would go off, letting me know my blood sugar was be low or high, everybody in the room would know something was going on.”

 In addition to being the only implantable CGM available today, Eversense is the only CGM providing on-body vibrating alerts when blood sugar is low or high.